-Praised for “exemplary bravura” (New Haven Register), and “expressive animation” (Baltimore Sun), Sandra Gerster is a busy musician who is delighted to celebrate her 25th anniversary as Principal Oboist of the Shenandoah Valley Bach Festival Orchestra!
+Sandra Gerster has been practicing the oboe for over half a century.
+Praised for “exemplary bravura” (New Haven Register), and “expressive animation” (Baltimore Sun), she is a busy musician who is delighted to celebrate her 27th anniversary as principal oboist of the Shenandoah Valley Bach Festival Orchestra.

-Currently a faculty member of the Peabody Institute of Music and Baltimore School for the Arts, Ms. Lisicky has previously held teaching appointments at more than twenty educational institutions, including James Madison and Virginia Commonwealth Universities, and the Universities of Richmond and Connecticut.
+Currently a faculty member of the Peabody Institute of Music and Baltimore School for the Arts, she also coordinates the music program of BSA’s TWIGS community outreach arts program.
+Ms. Gerster has previously held teaching appointments at more than twenty educational institutions, including James Madison and Virginia Commonwealth Universities, and the Universities of Richmond and Connecticut.